Lnk2past/copperhead/README.md

 ```

 #### Breakdown:

 - import ```copperhead```; we import ```as cpp``` for simple use
 - The string ```hello_world_cpp``` contains raw C++ source.
 While not valid as a standalone C++ executable (no *main* function), this is perfectly fine for library code.
 - We can then call ```cpp.generate```, passing in the name of the function, its signature, and then the code block itself.
-This will perform the following:
-   - Autogenerate the Python bindings for the code
-   - Autogenerate the ```setup.py``` for the extension
-   - Build the extensions and install it in a local cache
-   - Update your paths to include the newly generated extension
-   - Return a handle to the function
+This will generate a new Python module and return your function.
 - Lastly, we call the function.

 ### Mandelbrot

 Want to generate the Mandelbrot Set?
 Awesome!
 You get to it and write a simple implementation to generate a file with the escape times:
 ```python
 def mandlebrot(c):